 - Upload the evidence for the dispute in the Upload evidence field

 Important: Banks only allow for dispute evidence to be submitted one time.
-Make sure to provide all relevant evidence in a single PDF document under 8MB in size and 50 pages or less in length.
+Make sure to provide all relevant evidence in a single PDF document that is under 4.5MB in size and 50 pages or less.
 On average, evidence submitted is 1-5 pages in length.

 - Click Submit

-These will appear on your Card Transactions report as a disputed charge, but unlike other disputed charges, these can be refunded by clicking Refund Charge.
-You won’t incur a $15 dispute fee for refunding a dispute inquiry or retrieval.
+Unlike other disputed charges, inquiries and retrievals can be refunded by clicking Refund Charge.
+You won’t incur a $15 dispute fee for refunding an inquiry or retrieval.

 Disputes on partially refunded payments

-Even if you plan to accept the un-refunded portion of the dispute, it’s important for you to provide evidence of the partial refund in your response.
-This should include the amount and date of the refund, and even a screenshot of the refund information from your account.
+Even if you plan to accept the un-refunded portion of the dispute, it’s important that you provide evidence of the partial refund in your response.
+This should include the amount and date of the refund, and could even include a screenshot of the refund information from your account.